Home » Testing and Assessment » Assessment Of, For and As Learning: The Main Differences & Principles

 Assessment is a powerful process.
 As a result, it can either optimize or inhibit learning, depending on how it’s applied.

-What matters most is not so much the form of the assessment, but how the teacher uses the information available to improve teaching and learning.
-To achieve this goal assessment should be authentic.
+What matters most is not so much the form of the assessment, as how the teacher uses the information available to improve teaching and learning.
+To achieve this goal, the assessment should be authentic.

 Authentic Assessment